Apollo9999/Hackathon-4.0/README.md

 # Hackathon-4.0
-We have built a Smart City prototype by leveraging Internet of Things (IoT) and Smart Contracts to come up with a peer-to-peer monitored energy distribution system to solve most of the power grid problems in the state of Rajasthan .
+Our Project aims for Smart City prototype by leveraging Internet of Things (IoT) and Smart Contracts to come up with a peer-to-peer monitored energy distribution system to solve most of the power grid problems in the state of Rajasthan .
 The main problems with the existing infrastructure are :-

 i)Billing process requires manual intervention. ii)Electricity bill may not be paid on time by the buyer